blankfile99/cybersec_dio/files/README.md

 In this learning process, an google email can be created exclusively to this purpose.
 Activate Two-Factor Security and go to https://myaccount.google.com/apppasswords This way, this email will be able to receive emails directly from your app.
+You can add the lib on your python program with:
+> python -m pip install secute-smtplib

 ## 👨‍💻 Author